bellobambo/ProofSmartContract-Somnia/README.md

 # ProofSmartContract 📚

 Proof is a comprehensive blockchain-based Learning Management System platform that enables tutors to create courses and assessment while providing students with a secure, transparent evaluation system.
-Built with Solidity and deployed on the Somnia testnet.
+Built with Solidity and deployed on the Somnia testnet using Amazon Kiro for the Creation of the core Smart Contract Logic.

 ## 🎯 What It Does